 Geany is a text editor plus a basic integrated development environment (IDE).
 It is small and fast with few dependencies.
 Features include: syntax highlighting, code folding, auto-closing of tags, support for many filetypes, plugins, etc. There is also Geany Portable for Windows though it is rather large.

 Dmenu is a generic 'dynamic menu' program for the X Window System, reading and writing standard input and output, and locating items by substring search.
 Incredibly light, fast and deceptively simple but highly efficient with a multitude of uses.
 Supports horizontal and vertical menus, with patched versions also offering Xft fonts support, menu positioning and sizing, and mouse support.

 Dunst is a minimalistic ("dmenu-ish") notification daemon for Linux, designed especially for use with light systems built around a window manager rather than a full desktop environment.
 Highly configurable, supporting Xft fonts and the customization of parameters such as screen position, colours, timeouts, and message format.

 The scripts described below were developed in-house and are particularly aimed at the Arch Linux distribution, but should be readily adaptable to others.
-The scripts are available as free software and are licensed under the terms of either the MIT (Expat) or GNU GPLv3 licence.
+The scripts are available as free software and are licensed under the terms of either the GNU GPL or MIT (Expat) licence.
 Note that the Arch User Repository is abbreviated to AUR.